STEllAR-GROUP/hpx/docs/sphinx/why_hpx.rst

 -----------------------------------------------------

 Today's prevalently used programming model on parallel (multi-node) systems is MPI.
-It is based on message passing (as the name implies), which means that the receiver has to be aware of a message about to come in.
+It is based on message passing, as the name implies, which means that the receiver has to be aware of a message about to come in.
 Both codes, the sender and the receiver, have to synchronize in order to perform the communication step.
 Even the newer, asynchronous interfaces require explicitly coding the algorithms around the required communication scheme.
-As a result, any more than trivial MPI application spends a considerable amount of time waiting for incoming messages, thus, causing starvation and latencies to impede full resource utilization.
+As a result, everything but the most trivial MPI applications spends a considerable amount of time waiting for incoming messages, thus, causing starvation and latencies to impede full resource utilization.
 The more complex and more dynamic the data structures and algorithms become, the larger the adverse effects.
-The community discovered message-driven and (data-driven) methods of implementing algorithms a long time ago, and systems such as |charm_pp|_ have already integrated active messages demonstrating the validity of the concept.
+The community discovered message-driven and data-driven methods of implementing algorithms a long time ago, and systems such as |charm_pp|_ have already integrated active messages demonstrating the validity of the concept.
 Message-driven computation allows for sending messages without requiring the receiver to actively wait for